TLG Organizational Practices and Procedures

 CONDUCT OF MEETING

 Technical meetings of the TLG are not required by Idaho Open Meeting Law to be open public meetings.
 The TLG is not a decision-making authority, nor a public agency.
-The TLG shall schedule some meetings to be open to all interested members of the public.
-Members of the CCC or general public who attend formal public meetings or workshops may participate in TLG discussions when recognized by the TLG chair, or designate.
+The TLG may schedule some meetings to be open to all interested members of the public.
+Members of the CCC or general public who attend formal public meetings or workshops may participate in TLG discussions when recognized by the TLG chair or designate.

 TLG CONDUCT and DECISIONMAKING PROCESS

 Good Faith: All participants agree to act in good faith with respect for the interests and concerns of others.
 The participants agree to establish a free, open, and mutually respectful exchange of views, ideas, and information.
-Personal attacks and prejudiced statements will not be tolerated.

 Parliamentary Procedure: The group may consult Robert’s Rules of Order Newly Revised to address any questions of procedure raised at a TLG meeting.